eArmada8/berseria_model_tool/README.md

 ### totexp_p_to_dds.py
 Double click the python script in a folder with .TOTEXP_P files and it will convert them to .dds textures.
 The corresponding .TOTEXB_D files are not necessary.

-### dds_to_totexp_p.py
+### dds_to_berseria_totexp_p.py
-Double click the python script in a folder with .dds files and it will convert them to .TOTEXB_D / .TOTEXP_P textures.
+Double click the python script in a folder with .dds files and it will convert them to .TOTEXB_D / .TOTEXP_P textures for Tales of Berseria.
+Only supports BC1 (DXT1), BC3 (DXT5) and ARGB8 (uncompressed) with mipmaps.
 Replace both files at once when modding.

+### dds_to_zesteria_totexp_p.py
+The same script as `dds_to_berseria_totexp_p.py`, except it uses 32-bit addressing instead of 64-bit.
+Use for making textures for Tales of Zesteria.